Moths of North Carolina

 Habitats: Stigmella sclerostylota specializes on oaks, but there are very few locality records and much to learn about its habitat requirements.

-Larval Host Plants: The documented hosts include White Oak (Quercus alba), Water Oak (Q. nigra), Northern Red Oak (Q. rubra) and possibly Black Oak (Q. velutina).
-As of 2022, our have host records for Water Oak and Northern Red Oak. - View
+Larval Host Plants: The reported hosts include White Oak (Quercus alba), Water Oak (Q. nigra), Northern Red Oak (Q. rubra) and possibly Black Oak (Q. velutina; Eiseman, 2022).
+As of 2024, we have host records for Water Oak, Northern Red Oak and Cherrybark Oak (Q. pagoda). - View

 Observation Methods: The adults appear to only occasionally visit lights.
 We recommend searching for mines and rearing the adults.
 Adult identification generally requires DNA barcoding or the examination on genitalia.